Skip to main content

 California Wildfires

-Wildfires, a longstanding and frequent threat to California, are expected to increase in intensity and frequency due to climate change.
-While wildfires are obviously a significant threat to property and public safety, they can also significantly affect air quality by increasing the amount of particulates in the air.
-Because of this, California included wildfire threat within its 2009 Climate Adaptation Strategy and seeks to reduce and adapt to the increasing future threat to air quality from wildfires.
+Wildfires create an increase the amount of particulate matter in the air.
+Because of this, California included wildfire threat within its 2009 Climate Adaptation Strategy.
+The strategy seeks to reduce and adapt to the increasing future threat to air quality from wildfires.

-Consistent with adaptation planning practices, California conducted a vulnerability assessment to better understand the projected magnitude of impact climate change could have on wildfire activity including concerns such as the effectiveness of California's climate sinks (i.e., carbon stored in vegetation) and how projected climate changes are expected to impact them.
-While there are many factors that may influence the past trends, climate change is expected to significantly impact California's forests and contribute to an increase of wildfires in the projected future.
+Consistent with adaptation planning practices, California conducted a vulnerability assessment.
+This helped to better understand the projected magnitude of impact a changing environment could have on wildfire activity.
+Concerns explored included the effectiveness of California's climate sinks (i.e., carbon stored in vegetation) and how projected changes are expected to impact them.

 • 2018 California Climate Adaptation Strategy (PDF)